sebnozzi/miniscript.ts/README.md

 A MiniScript implementation written in TypeScript.

-Works in the browser or on Node.js.

 At the moment this project is not published either in a CDN for browser consumption nor as an NPM package to be used in Node.js.
 You will have to build locally.
+See section below.

+## Features

+* Runs both on the browser and Node.js
+* Fully passes the "TestSuite.txt" from the official C# implementation
+* Performance similar to Mini Micro on the desktop
+* Extensible via custom intrinsic functions
+* Easy integration with JavaScript, as it uses native JS data-types (except for "map")
+* Usable in TypeScript projects (type definitions provided)

 ## Building